BouazzaSE/TorchCSD/README.md

 # TorchCSD

-TorchCSD is a library written for my paper **"Fast Calibration using Complex-Step Sobolev Training"** (see _Citing_ below).
+TorchCSD is a library written for my paper **"Fast Calibration using Complex-Step Sobolev Training"** (see _Citing_ below, preprint is [available here](https://github.com/BouazzaSE/TorchCSD/raw/main/preprint.pdf)).
 It is a libtorch-based C++ implementation of Sobolev training using stochastic directional derivatives.
 The latter are computed using complex-step differentiation.

 ## Prerequisites
 The code was tested with the following software/library versions: